sarnold/procman/README.rst

 in turn requires redis) and flask.
 Note installing Procman with the ``[examples]`` flag will install the python deps but you must install redis using your own platform tools (eg, ``apt`` or ``brew``).

+Procman is tested on the 3 primary GH runner platforms, so as long as you have a new-ish Python and a sane shell environment it should Just Work.

 Note Procman only supports Python 3.6+.